When things go well at work, great! What if they don't? Are you prepared?

 Many executives, regardless of ranks, roles, industries and nationalities, find it hard to communicate bad news with their supervisors, colleagues, investors, business partners, clients and other parties.
 Some even feel scared of doing it, resulting in unnecessary delays and worse consequences.

-Time to equip yourself with one of the most important life-saving skills at work — telling the bad news and negotiating for the best deal.
-Join this training workshop with Tracy Ho, a recognised executive communication coach, to gain hands-on experience in a risk-free environment and apply what you've learnt to your own challenges on the spot.
+Time to equip yourself with one of the most important life-saving skills at work — Art of Negotiation & Delivering the Bad News.
+Join this training workshop with Tracy Ho, a recognized executive communication coach, to gain hands-on experience in a risk-free environment and apply what you've learnt to your own challenges on the spot.

 This workshop is designed to sharpen your communication skills to help you create more values for your work/business and rise to the next level in your career.

-- Skilfully articulate a negative situation in a positive tone and language in the workplace
+- Skillfully articulate a negative situation in a positive tone and language in the workplace

 - Pinpoint words that can sabotage your efforts vs words that help you gain an edge

 - Master the fundamentals to overcome obstacles (i.e. turning a 'no' into a 'yes') and build long-term relationships in business situations